 There are three types of DNA that can be tested:

 Autosomal DNA tests have the advantage that they track all your ancestral lines (both male & female).
 However, unlike Y-DNA tests, they are limited in range to only a few generations as autosomal DNA gets diluted by 50% at each generation.
 The current tests (as of Feb 2013) record about 1 million SNPs which allows comparisons of about 6 or more generations back (e.g. fourth-cousins).
-As of 2013, "23andme" had one of the largest databases and charges $99 (plus shipping) for their test.
+As of 2014, most of the DNA testing companies charge about $99 (plus shipping) for their test.
 A comparison of autosomal DNA testing companies is posted here.

 mtDNA (mitochondrial DNA) is passed down virtually unchanged through the direct female line only, but males inherit their mother's mtDNA.
 Males and females can use their own mtDNA to track their maternal lineage, but the Y-DNA test is usually more useful.